Loading ...

 how to prevent burnout

-This article is aimed at employers who care about their team and its mental wellbeing.
-It’s not a secret that burnout is the biggest enemy of productivity - nor that its primary cause is workplace stress.
-This is why we want to explore the topic of workplace stress and burnout prevention.
+This article targets employers who value their team and its mental well-being.
+Burnout is the greatest enemy of productivity, and its main cause is workplace stress.
+This is why we aim to examine workplace stress and strategies for preventing burnout.

-Summer might be the time of year we look forward to most.
-But a lot of employees in the UK report feeling stressed out during the warm season.
-The study by Westfield Health found that nearly half (48%) of employees experience workplace anxiety and stress during the summer months.
-Alarmingly, 70% of respondents who were working parents said they suffered from stress before or during the summer holidays.
-It would prevent them from spending time off work with their family.
+Summer is possibly the season we most look forward to.
+However, many employees in the UK report feeling stressed during this warm time of year.
+A study by Westfield Health discovered that nearly half (48%) of employees experience workplace anxiety and stress during the summer months.
+Alarmingly, 70% of respondents who are working parents indicated that they suffer from stress before or during the summer holidays, which affects their ability to spend time off work with their family.

-Holidays are supposed to be a chance to switch off from work.
-Though the study revealed that staff spend 17% of their time thinking about their job.
-Commenting on the study, CEO of Westfield Health David Capper said: “Employees are experiencing a vicious cycle of stress and anxiety that is having a detrimental impact on their wellbeing in the run-up to, during and after they come back from their summer break, leaving them no time for vital recovery.”
-In this article, we want to address the issue and investigate it further to determine its roots and how can you build a healthier work environment.
+Holidays are meant to be an opportunity to disconnect from work.
+However, the study revealed that staff spend 17% of their time preoccupied with their jobs.
+Commenting on the survey, the CEO of Westfield Health, David Capper, stated: “Employees are experiencing a vicious cycle of stress and anxiety that is having a detrimental impact on their wellbeing in the run-up to, during and after they come back from their summer break, leaving them no time for vital recovery.”
+In this article, we intend to explore the issue further to uncover its roots and how to foster a healthier work environment.

 How Can I Prevent Stress and Burnout at Work?

-These are key ways to minimise stress and the risk of burnout at the workplace:
+These are key ways to minimise stress and reduce the risk of burnout in the workplace:

-1. Become a trusted point of communication, so employees don’t delay voicing their issues;
+1. Become a trusted point of communication so that employees do not hesitate to voice their issues;

-3. Employ 1-on-1 minutes with your staff to gauge their stress levels;
+3. Hold one-on-one meetings with your staff to gauge their stress levels;

-4. Encourage breaks and create designated space for them;
+4. Encourage breaks and create designated spaces for them;

-5. Organise weekly meetings to talk through potential anxieties and work together to address them;
+5. Organise weekly meetings to discuss potential anxieties and collaborate on addressing them;

 6. Offer flexible working options.